My name is Ben Philippi. I’m a professional photographer, producer and a big supporter of the right of the people to responsibly keep and bear arms.

 When it comes to my daughters well-being, there will be no warning shots.”

-- Dominique Carmen, mother and her daughter Xandra D. Dominique sports a High-Point 9mm.
+- Dominique Carmen, mother, photographed in Butler, Missouri with her daughter Xandra D. Dominique sports a High-Point 9mm.

 Todd Causley photographed in Chicago, Illinois by Ben Philippi.

 “I’m not here to tell anyone what to do, as I don’t want anyone telling me what to do.
 If I want to order giant steaks and ride around in my Cadillac Eldorado that burns a ton of gasoline, fine!
 But don’t tell me that I should have a little car that I can barely fit in.
 The same goes for my right own guns!
 Don’t tell me if I can own a gun or not.
 I truly believe in our United States constitutional second amendment right to bear arms.
 I don’t want to hurt anyone and I don’t want anyone to hurt me.
 But do not take away the right for me to protect my wife and family.
 I love spending some time at the gun range.
 I really enjoy re-loading my own ammunition and I especially like cleaning my guns.
 There’s nothing better.
 We all should have the right to protect ourselves.
 I’m a freedom loving guy and I am an Individual!”